-17 Feb DONATE NOW // LIMITED PHOTOGRAPHY SERIES PROCEEDS SUPPORT KATOI EMPLOYEES DEVASTATED BY RESTAURANT FIRE
+17 Feb LIMITED PHOTOGRAPHY SERIES PROCEEDS TO SUPPORT KATOI EMPLOYEES

 February 17, 2017- According to various news reports, new restaurant Katoi, recently announced as a semifinalist for the Best New Restaurant category of the James Beard Awards, was subject to a devastating fire that has forced them to close their doors immediately.
 The Detroit Free Press reports, “An early morning fire gutted the Thai-inspired eatery on Michigan Avenue and 17th, barely a week after it was named the No. 1 Best New Restaurant to open last year by the Free Press and just a few days after it was announced as a semifinalist for the Best New Restaurant category of the James Beard Awards.